 According to Salah Zalatimo, head of Product and Tech at Forbes, the decision to launch a PWA for delivering news and general-interest content proved to be the right one, delivering what he describes as “dramatic” results.

 Readers now get to see content within three seconds of launching the app and enjoy a more visually rewarding experience.
-As a result, Forbes is seeing an increase in readership of 12%.
-Additionally, the number of ad impressions per page is up 20% and there is a sixfold increase in the number of readers completing articles.
+As a result, Forbes sees an increase in readership of 12%.
+Additionally, the number of ad impressions per page is up 20%, and there is a sixfold increase in the number of readers completing articles.

 #5: Debenhams Online Retail PWA